AlainParadis/designschool/_topics/graph-layout.md

 details: |

 assignment: |

   ### How To Do This Assignment

-  1. Download the assignment files.
-  2. Read the whole page.
+  1. Read the whole page.
-  3. Watch the video tutorial again, if necessary.
+  2. Watch the video tutorial again, if necessary.
-  4. Submit the assignment following the posted instructions.
+  3. Submit the assignment following the posted instructions.

   If you need assistance, please reach out on Slack [<a href="https://join.slack.com/t/2022graphicde-wu69873/shared_invite/zt-crlvp4tc-olmVUudBP3iCKBOEleiYSA" title="Link to Slack Workspace" target="_blank">Link to Slack workspace</a>].
 Everyone must be on Slack!

+    <span class="orange fw700">Due Date:</span> As soon as possible.
+The actual date is April 10, 2020

   <hr />